kurealnum/Mini-Workflows/README.md

 **3.5.
 Before you use AI/ask a human**
 > - Have you done everything else you could?
-> - Are there any other personal methods that I could use?
+> - Are there any other methods that I could use?
 > - Would a person be better suited to this question?

 **4A.
 Ask a human being**